Ten Easy Pieces (Bartók): Composition

 Though initially it was conceived as Eleven Piano Recital Pieces, one of the pieces was dropped and used as a bagatelle in Bartók's Fourteen Bagatelles.
 However, he was required by a contractual obligation with his publisher to write eleven pieces, so he wrote a dedication which is not numbered but serves to complement the set.
 For this reason, this set and his set of bagatelles are related, both in their harmonic and rhythmic styles and in their educational vocation.
-These works were heavily influenced by Bartók's fascination with folk music and by his admiration to Claude Debussy, who had, by then, made a name for himself.
+These works were heavily influenced by Bartók's fascination with folk music and by his admiration for Claude Debussy, who had, by then, made a name for himself.

 Whereas Fourteen Bagatelles is decidedly more difficult for young pianists, this set was planned to serve as an easy contemporary preparation for students.
 It is, indeed, being used in the intermediate piano repertoire, together with his other set of short pieces, For Children.
 The set was published a year later, in 1909, by Rozsnyai Károly.